mauroc8/time-tracker/README.md

 # Time tracker

+**WARNING** This repo is only public because I wanted to use gh-pages.
+It contains experiments.

 A homemade, vainilla-ts time tracking app.

 I shamelessly stole almost every idea I could from **Elm** and **elm-ui**.